-One of the biggest challenges in business blogging is how to close an article.
+One of the biggest challenges in content marketing is how to end a blog post.

 Typically, you see one of three tendencies:

 Clearly, content writers aren’t sure of how to draw things to a close and end gracefully.
-Which means the end of an article is more of an afterthought than a destination.
+Which means the end of a blog post is more of an afterthought than a destination.

 So today, I want to talk about the art of the close in a business blog.
-In particular, we’ll talk about five ways to close your article so you can finish gracefully and encourage engagement without resorting to a sales pitch.
+In particular, we’ll talk about five ways to close your article so the reader is satisfied and knows what to do next.

 Over the years, I’ve discovered that if you can’t state the purpose of an article in one sentence, you don’t really know what you want to say.
 But if you can, writing is easy—including writing a powerful close.